BlackCraze/GameResourceBot/SETUP-long.md

 		- GRB_DISCORD_TOKEN - Paste your token into the box provided.
 		- CHANNEL - Enter the name of your GRB's channel on your Discord server, WITHOUT THE #
 		- §§ LANGUAGE - This will be your GRB's default language.
+			1. If some members of your guild have a primary language different from other members of your guild, select the language most of them use.
+			2. The others can ~~deal with it~~ ~~learn everyone else's language~~ change their own language settings later.
 				- de - Deutsch (German)
 				- en - English
 				- pt - Português (Portuguese)
 				- More languages coming soon!
 		- §§ OCR_RESULT - After it processes a screenshot, GRB will list the results so you can verify they are correct.
 If you change this to "off", it won't.
-		- §§ DELETE_PICTURE_MESSAGE - If you change this to "on", GRB will delete a screenshot after it processes it.
+		- §§ DELETE_PICTURE_MESSAGE - If you change this to "on", GRB will delete a screenshot from the CHANNEL after it processes it.
 		- Ignore: everything else.
 	3. Purple button: Deploy app